-As parents and teachers swept up in the classical education movement, it can sometimes be hard to get up to speed on the terminology.
+As parents and teachers join the classical education movement, it can sometimes be hard to get up to speed on the terminology.
 Whether it’s from teachers, administrators or fellow parents, there’s a lot of big and fancy words being tossed around, like trivium and quadrivium.
 If that weren’t enough, confusingly, words we thought we knew, like the liberal arts, music, science and gymnastic are being used in different ways.

 How is a newcomer to make sense of it all?

-Let’s start with the big picture by looking at my definition of Classical Education itself.
+Let’s start with the big picture by looking at a definition of Classical Education itself.
 Then we’ll tackle the Seven Liberal Arts of the Classical Tradition, the Foundational Elements of the Classical Tradition, and finally Philosophy or the Three Sciences of the Classical Tradition.

 1. Classical Education